Mega Man Star Force 2: Plot

 After a few days, Geo goes on a date with Sonia Strumm to the museum.
-There, Solo appears and tries to steal the OOPArt, a device of incredible power which Dr. Vega seeks.
+There, Solo appears and tries to steal the OOPArt, a device of incredible power which Vega seeks.
 After Omega-Xis accidentally eats the OOPArt, Geo and Mega start to have weird dreams where the OOPArt is trying to take over their body.
 Days later, Solo goes to Echo Ridge to recover the OOPArt from Geo.
 During the process, Solo and Geo have a Wave Battle in their both forms of Mega Man and Rogue.
 After the battle, Solo is convinced that in order to make Geo more powerful, he first must destroy his bonds, using a machine that makes a Black Hole; causing Sonia, Bud and Zack to disappear.
 Luna was rescued by Geo before she was taken away like the others.
 Geo tormented himself about this event, believing that he was not powerful enough to rescue the others.
 When Hyde kidnaps Luna, Mega Man has to use the OOPArt's power.
 Before he was eaten away by the OOPArt, Luna's voice gives him the power to take control of the OOPArt.
-Afterwards the power of the OOPArt is his to use.
+Afterwards the power of the OOPArt is his to use the Tribe On.